rbouldin/Chrome-Power-and-Resource-Monitor/native_app/README.md

 ### Native Messaging Setup
 1. Edit native.json so that "chrome-extension://paste_your_extension_ID_here/" contains your extension ID (e.g. "chrome-extension://lconabdfkpmfliemkbbjccjkojgcoapm/").
-2. Run add_com_chrome_monitor.bat to add the com.chrome.monitor registry key with the the full path to your native.json file; or update the registry manually using Registry Editor.
+2. Run add_com_chrome_monitor.bat to add the com.chrome.monitor registry key; or update the registry manually using Registry Editor.
 This will allow the Chrome extension pass messages back and forth with the Native Application.